 Joanna and her team incorporate a couple's traditional and modern styles into a Tudor-style home while preserving its historic, 1920s charm.
 Plus, Jo reveals a wallpaper-covered guest bathroom not featured in the original episode.

-Joanna Gaines and her design team transform the outdated Ivy House into a one-of-a-kind forever home for the Jackson family.
-The homeowners have not one but two design styles they'd like incorporated in the house: rustic and coastal.
-Joanna and her design assistant, Gretchen, work with local artisans to create a rustic coastal retreat for the Jacksons, and Jo reveals a truly unique master bathroom not featured in the original episode of Fixer Upper.
+Joanna and her design team transform the outdated Ivy House into a rustic coastal retreat for a family of four.
+Jo also reveals a truly unique master bathroom not featured in the original episode of Fixer Upper.

 Joanna helps a family turn their outdated ranch home into a French country retreat.
 She uses soft neutral colors, lots of texture, natural wood tones and floor-to-ceiling windows to blend the existing traditional elements with the new.